Pierronus/Pierronus/README.md

 My name is **Pierre Sibert** and I'm a last year French High School pupil 🏢

 ### Projects and Contributions
-📍 I don't spend much time making and programming stuff, I only do it for fun.
+📍 I don't spend much time making and programming stuff, I only do it for fun.q

   - [My french website](https://pierronus.com), My website.
-I am slowly (but surely) making progress on developping it.
+I am slowly (but surely) making progress on developping it. ## Deprecated

   -  (I didn't start yet).
      [TI82 Programs](https://github.com/Pierronus/ti-calculator-programs), is a project where I post little programs I make for the TI82 calculator, using Pyhton.